 “I think so?”
 I said, clutching the sodas.
 Then I went back and pounded them one after the other by the pool of the Hollywood Downtowner Motel as I affectionately tried to make sense of The Changing Light at Sandover.
 Like I said, L.A. ruled.
 Now that you’ve got the full Californian smut/beverage report, how else is it going?
 Well…

 - CHECK OUT MY NEW SKATES AND YOU TELL ME.
 (No one is allowed to sing the song.
 I am deadly serious about this.)
 Try to tell me these aren’t exactly the tightest rollerskates you’ve ever borne witness to and I will just breeze on by you in them all like, “My condolencesssss…” Also, dudes, do you know how clumsy I am?
-Do you understand how many legs I’m going to break, not only from trying to jeté in these immaculate motherfuckers, but from the classic physical comedy sitcom trope of, like, stepping on one in the dark in my hallway and being all, “!!!!” with my arms all akimbo and windmillish before I crash into a disassembled yet fashionably animal-printed heap?
+Do you understand how many legs I’m going to break, not only from trying to jeté in these immaculate motherfuckers, but from the classic physical comedy sitcom trope of, like, stepping on one in the dark in my hallway and being all, “!!!!” with my arms akimbo and windmillish before I crash into a disassembled (albeit stylishly leopard-printed) heap?
 Do you also understand that I don’t care and welcome the opportunity to put these on the ends of my crutches if I have to?
 I’m enchanted, guys.
 Feeling mad “Boy About Town” about this new development.

 - I wrote an essay for Rookie that lends itself to an egregiously high number (at least two) of Velvet Underground/Lou Reed allusions, if you’re so inclined to make them, which, save for the title, I’m mostly not.